OpenAir-Podcast/OpenAir/README.md

 ## About OpenAir

-OpenAir is proudly developed and maintained by a dedicated team who, as enthusiastic podcast listeners themselves, are passionate about building open-source tools for the community.
-We hope you enjoy using OpenAir!
+OpenAir is proudly developed and maintained by its contributors—who are enthusiastic podcast listeners themselves.
+Dedicated to building open-source tools for the community, by the community, we hope you enjoy using OpenAir!